backdrop-contrib/tinymce_js_accordion/README.md

 To avoid confusion: TinyMCE already ships with an accordion plugin out of the box.
-That one works with different HTML tags (details, summary) and doesn't need any Javascript for toggling.
+That one works with different HTML tags (details, summary) and doesn't need any JavaScript for toggling.

-This plugin here works with dl, dt, dd tags and does need Javascript.
+This plugin here works with dl, dt, dd tags and does need JavaScript.
 This module's purpose is to faciliate the transition from deprecated and unsupported CKEditor4 to a supported and up-to-date editor.